chcly/Module.Utils/README.md

 # Utils

-Utils is the base library used for most of my C++ projects.
+Is the base library used for most of my C++ projects.
-It provides common data structures and declarations in a common namespace.
+It provides data structures and declarations in a common namespace.

 ## Testing